The Fullbridge Program: History

 Fullbridge Inc. was founded by former Random house chairman Peter Olson and his wife, iVillage founder Candice Carpenter Olson, in 2010.
 Fullbridge started out in Harvard Square, Cambridge, MA, and later moved to Downtown Boston, MA.

 In January 2012, Fullbridge launched a pilot program aimed at college students and recent graduates, and subsequently focused on larger programs that summer.
 Then Fullbridge established a suite of vertical business-to-business programs for law firms, consulting firms, financial firms, service organisations, universities, and corporations.
 In September 2012, Fullbridge partnered with Andrews Kurth to expand the law firm's attorney professional development program.
 Andrews Kurth was the third law firm in the United States to partner with Fullbridge.

 Fullbridge has worked in the Kingdom of Saudi Arabia helping young women prepare for new vocational opportunities and offered a four-week Business Fundamentals Program at Prince Sultan University.
-In 2015, Fullbridge expanded it's partnership with Prince Sultan University to "enhance the way undergraduates and recent graduates in Saudi Arabia are prepared for productive and successful careers."
+In 2015, Fullbridge expanded its partnership with Prince Sultan University to "enhance the way undergraduates and recent graduates in Saudi Arabia are prepared for productive and successful careers."

 In 2012, Fullbridge received $5.5 million in funding from GSV Capital Corp., Tomorrow Ventures, and Harris Preston.
 In summer 2013, The Fullbridge Program was presented at Red Rocks Community College in Arvada, Colorado.
 Fullbridge secured $15.4 million through the sale of a series of preferred stock in 2015.
 The round was led by learning innovation investor GSV Capital.

 In the spring of 2016, Olson and Carpenter resigned and the board hired Quadrant Management to help raise new funds and take the company to profitability.
 A newly installed board brought in a new CEO in May.
 In December 2018, the CEO was replaced by Fullbridge's CMO, Steve Brazell.